schibsted/spid-tech-docs/resources/articles/troubleshooting.md

 addresses using an alias (e.g. the username part has a `+` in it) will result in a failure.
 SPiD is generally email address aliases (e.g.
 `myaddress+myalias@domain.tld`) aware, and this will be fixed in the future.

+## Paylinks in forms

+When using [paylinks](/paylink-api/) to sell products, you should **not** use the paylink as the `action` in an HTML form.
+The HTML5 spec specifies that the URL in `action` will not preserve it's query string, thus rendering the paylink broken.
+To send the user to SPiD to pay through a paylink, either use a regular `<a href="...">...</a>` element (style as a button if desired), or simply use a redirect right after creating the paylink.